top of page

 2. Choices must be known.

-3. Consequences of choices must be known before choices are made.
+3. The consequences of choices must be known before choices are made.

-A man who is unaware of a choice doesn’t really have a choice, does he?
-A woman who faces a choice, but has no idea of its consequences doesn’t really have a choice, does she?
-A woman could make such a choice, but the outcome would be determined by what lies hidden behind the curtain and not by her wishes, commitment, or investment.
+A man unaware of a choice doesn’t really have a choice, does he?
+A woman who faces a choice but has no idea of its consequences doesn’t have a choice, does she?
+She could choose, but the outcome would be determined by what lies hidden behind the curtain and not by her wishes, commitment, or investment.

-I don’t suggest that results from choices must be guaranteed or that our efforts must always pay off, but that a reasonable expectation of outcome should exist from making a choice.
+There must be a reasonable expectation of outcome from our choices.
 When I cross a street with sufficient care and under appropriate conditions, I should have a reasonable expectation that I will get to the other side.

-Compare the three conditions required for agency with the requirements for governmental rule of law:
+Compare the three conditions required for agency with the requirements for the governmental rule of law:

 1. Laws must exist.